This lesson is also available as an independent activity for students:

 Section 1 - Create a Drivable Rover

 - Download the Mars backdrop and Mars rover sprite images and save them to a computer.

-- On the Scratch website, sign in and click Create to being a new project.
+- On the Scratch website, sign in and click Create to begin a new project.

 - Create a new backdrop by moving the mouse over Choose a Backdrop in the Stage window and selecting Upload Backdrop.
 Choose the Moon or Mars surface image of your choice.
 The Stage area of the screen should now display your selected backdrop image.

 - Create a new sprite by moving the mouse over Choose a sprite in the Sprite window and selecting Upload sprite.
 Choose the rover sprite image.
 There should now be a rover placed over a backdrop of the surface of Mars, along with the original cat sprite.

 - Delete the existing cat sprite by right-clicking on it in the Stage window or Sprites window and click delete.